Hate Plus Game Cover

 • “Otherwise, you could get a pretty close experience by sticking on the Mass Effect OST with dual monitors, a wiki plot summary on one screen and a cute anime wallpaper on the other.”

-The emotional aspect of *hate plus* is described as an intense and multifaceted experience, blending heart-wrenching moments with humor and light-heartedness.
-Players report being deeply affected by the story and characters, often feeling a rollercoaster of emotions that linger long after gameplay, with some moments eliciting tears and profound reflection on the narrative's darker themes.
-Overall, the game is praised for its ability to evoke strong feelings, making it a memorable and impactful experience.
+The emotional aspect of *hate plus* is described as an intense and multifaceted experience, blending heart-wrenching moments with humor and relatable characters.
+Players report a powerful emotional rollercoaster that lingers long after gameplay, often leaving them in tears while also providing moments of levity.
+The narrative's depth and the characters' struggles evoke strong feelings, making it a memorable and impactful journey.

 • “Heartbreaking and beautiful, this game pulls no punches and will gleefully leave you crying and fearful of the world around you.”